-Include not only your customers’ demographics and consumption / purchasing habits but also information about where they do these things, what values they have that you can tap into and what emotions motivate them to purchase and use your brand.
+In your avatar, you must include not only your customers’ demographics and consumption / purchasing habits, but also information about where they do these things, what values they have that you can tap into and what emotions motivate them to purchase and use your brand.

 #2 Assess the Optimum Way of Connecting with Your Customers

 Do you know the best way to contact your target customers, as well as their preferred place and time to connect?

 Review how you communicate with your customers and what information exchange there is at that time.
 Is it one-way or two?
 Are you in a monologue or a dialogue?